“A”-15

 366.6 da capo: repeat from the beginning (in music).

-366.14 ‘Bethink you / if Bach’s feet deserved such bounty…: a comment on Bach’s extraordinary ability as an organist, which in context offers a curious link with the preceding ring motif in Manfield’s eulogy (366.3): “‘His feet, flying over the pedals as though they were winged, made the notes reverberate like thunder in a storm,’ till the Prince [the Crown Prince of Sweden], ‘cum stupore admiratus,’ pulled a ring from his finger and presented it to the player.
+366.14 ‘Bethink you / if Bach’s feet deserved such bounty…: a comment on Bach’s extraordinary ability as an organist, which in context offers a curious link with the preceding ring motif in Mansfield’s eulogy (366.3): “‘His feet, flying over the pedals as though they were winged, made the notes reverberate like thunder in a storm,’ till the Prince [the Crown Prince of Sweden], ‘cum stupore admiratus,’ pulled a ring from his finger and presented it to the player.
 ‘Now bethink you,’ commented [Constantin] Bellermann, ‘if Bach’s skilful feet deserved such a bounty, what gift must the Prince have offered to reward his hands as well?’”
 (Terry 107).

 366.18 Capella, alpha in Auriga, little first goat: Capella, L. for she-goat, is also called Alpha Aurigae since it is the brightest star in the constellation of Aurigae, meaning Charioteer or Driver.
 In the northern hemisphere Capella is particularly bright in the early autumn through winter.
 Ahearn suggests the appearance of this image as due to the fact that since Capella is 46 light-years away, the light that reaches earth in 1963 left the star the year of JFK’s birth in 1917 (226-227).
 Interestingly, Capella plays a prominent role in the concluding part of Basil Bunting’s Briggflatts (1966), where Bunting explicitly points out, as well as works into the significance of his poem, this point about Capella’s light taking about 45 years to reach Earth.